 ‘The gaur issue is tricky.
 More research is needed on their movements.
 Till then, we have to learn to live with them,’ says Dr Kumar.

 Earlier this year, a neighbour heard a loud thud outside her home early one morning.
 It was still pitch dark, and nothing could be seen.
-By 6 am they realised a large gaur had fallen through the roof into their rainwater harvesting tank and drowned.
+By 6 am, it was discovered that a large gaur had fallen through the roof into their rainwater harvesting tank and drowned.
 Instinctively, I knew it was Trog, the loner.
 And indeed, he was never seen again.

 Included in Schedule 1 of the Wildlife Protection Act, 1972, and listed as ‘vulnerable’ in the International Union for Conservation of Nature (IUCN) Red List, gaur, often called bison or kaatu maadu (wild cow), inhabit the grasslands and sholas of the Western Ghats.
 Gaur typically move in groups of 5 and above, even up to 30 fully grown males and females with calves.
 The males often walk alone, and it is believed that the oldest bulls are solitary by nature.
 Fully grown, the males can be up to 7.5 feet tall and weigh over a ton, the females marginally less.
 The average gaur, whose diet consists of grass, leaves, and tender shoots, feed for 10–15 hours a day.